bixb922/crank-organ/doc-hardware/README.md

 # Copyright and license

-Hardware design files and descriptions: The files included in this repository are available under the Creative Commons License https://creativecommons.org/licenses/by-sa/3.0/
+Hardware design files and descriptions: The files included in this repository are available under the Creative Commons License https://creativecommons.org/licenses/by-sa/4.0/deed.en

 Use at your own risk.
 If you are not familiar with electronics and the equipment needed to do a project like the one described here, please get instruction and learn about proper use of tools, protection and safety measures.
-T

 Software license: